 …We mutually pledge to each other our Lives, our Fortunes , and our Sacred Honor.

 A victim of the British.
-Two Irish immigrants.
+Two Irish immigrants, one an indentured servant.
+A reluctant lawyer.
 An orphaned carpenter.
 Among the next five of 56 signers.

 –Matthew Thornton (New Hampshire) An Irish-born physician, he was around 62 at the signing, a veteran surgeon who had served with the New Hampshire militia in the French and Indian War.
 A latecomer to Congress, he joined in November 1776 and was later permitted to add his name to the document.
 He later served as a state judge and then operated a farm and ferry before his death in 1803 at about age 89.
 NO

-–George Walton (Georgia) Orphaned and apprenticed as a carpenter, he was a 35 year old self taught attorney at the signing.
+–George Walton (Georgia) Orphaned and apprenticed as a carpenter, he was a 35-year-old, self taught attorney at the signing.
 Although his exact birth date is unknown, some claim that he was the youngest Signer – a distinction usually given to Edward Rutledge (See previous entry).
 Serving with the Georgia militia, he was shot and captured by the British in 1778.
-Well-treated, he was held for a year before being exchanged for a British officer –even though it was known he was a signer.
+He was held for a year before being exchanged for a British officer –even though it was known he was a signer.
 He later served in a variety of state offices, including governor and senator from Georgia, and built a home on lands confiscated after the war from a Tory, or Loyalist.
 He is implicated in the events that led to the duel that killed fellow signer and political rival Button Gwinnet (see Part 3 of series).
 He died in 1804, aged 63 (?).
-Possibly No. As a Quaker, Walton may have favored abolition. [?Unable to confirm his status pending further investigation.]
+Possible No. As a Quaker, Walton may have favored abolition.
+[Unable to confirm his status regarding slavery pending further investigation.]